 I am a human geographer at the University of Tasmania.
 My current research includes investigating barriers to the effective practice of shared responsibilities in agricultural biosecurity across Australia and cross cultural collaboration in climate change adaption research.

-In recent years I have worked on projects investigating regional climate change adaptation, premium wine value chain development, and understanding and developing capacities and attitudes of actors in the agrifood sector.
+In recent years I have worked on projects investigating polarization of debate in resource use conflicts, regional climate change adaptation, premium wine value chain development, and understanding and developing capacities and attitudes of actors in the agrifood sector.

 Prior to academia I had nearly twenty years’ experience as a designer, planner, facilitator and analyst working with landscapes, nature conservation and natural resource management.